gmc-code/PC-app-development/docs/pyscript/reindeer_guesser.rst

 Santa's helper
 ====================================================

-| The details below are for a simple middle name generator.
+| The details below are for a guessing game for the names of santa's reindeers.
 | Demo app is at: https://gmc_ps.pyscriptapps.com/elves/latest/

 .. image:: images/elves.png